crumbhole/argocd-lovely-plugin/examples/multiple-helm-charts/README.md

 This will deploy two Helm charts as one application.
 An nginx helm chart and a Hello World chart.
+Both charts have some arbitrary changes made to their Values.yaml just to prove that that's a thing we can do.

-1. Install argocd with the argoce-lovely-plugin
+1. Install argoCD with the argoce-lovely-plugin
 ```
 kubectl apply -k examples/installation/argocd
 ```